ChangYuance/mmYodar/README.md

 ### Please use the main fuction GetFiles.m to get radar points images which are the input of detection network.
 More details can be found in code.<br><br>
 ### Using your own mmWave binary files requires a deep understanding of mmWave data transmission and reception.Many parameters in the processing program need to be carefully modified accordingly.
 ### Therefore, we provide pre-collected usable mmWave files.Baidu Netdisk:https://pan.baidu.com/s/13XubeLqVNEAWVo74W8ct9A?pwd=ZXCV Extracted code：ZXCV
+### The online system of mmyodar is demonstrated in *OnlineSystem* folder.<br>
+### Please run the test.py for visual results.
+After initialization, you need to press the button *DCA1000ARM* and *Trigger frame* orderly. <br>
+### Noted: Online system require installing mmWave studio software [Ti](link:https://www.ti.com/tool/MMWAVE-STUDIO).
+Of course, you do need to have a mmwave radar.